Edison0215/5DOF-Robotic-Arm-Ultraleap/README.md

 - The robot will automatically go to the reset mode, each motor touches its limit switch
 - Once reset is done, initialize the python program
 - When robot arm is not in used, please replug the power port for resetting its position
+- Press "x" to terminate the visualiser.py while being in the cmd where you initialize the program.